NautilusTrader

 SpotNative spot markets.

-Perpetual futures on Hyperliquid are settled in USDC.
+All perpetual futures on Hyperliquid are settled in USDC.
 Spot markets are standard currency pairs.
+See HIP-3 builder-deployed perpetuals for configuration and opt-in details.

 Symbology